Sam's Burger Joint Presents:

 Still, 2016 was overall a solid year, including a run of shows opening for Texas music’s ultimate hero Willie Nelson and laying the groundwork for what should be a much-anticipated 2017 full-length album.
 With his growing crowd of fans, peers, and even a few musical forefathers rooting for him, John Baumann has become one of the newest worthy links in the long chain of ambitious, progressive, and relatable artists that plays the singer-songwriter-performer game by their own rules.

 In 2014, Marcy released her debut album Fireworks.
 She’s received praise from music journalist Hector Saldana, who wrote about the release of her album at the Hard Rock Café in San Antonio.
-Shortly after the release of her album, she was invited to sing at three Texas Recording Academy Grammy events.
-Marcy has had the honor of opening for Two Tons of Steel, Bart Crow, and The Americans.
-She has been invited to sing with Susan Gibson (Wide Open Spaces), Butch Morgan, Scott Barrier, Gary Cavanaugh, Lesti Huff, and more.
-Earlier in 2015, Marcy was also the featured artist on the KFAN Texas Music Hour Radio show in Fredericksburg, TX.
+Shortly after the release of her album, she was invited to sing at 3 Texas Recording Academy Grammy events.
+Marcy has opened up for Bart Crow, Sunny Sweeney, John Baumann, Two Tons of Steel, The Americans, and has also been invited to sing with Susan Gibson (Wide Open Spaces).

 Sam's Burger Joint